 There are two types of pardons:

-- Expungement – erases your entire criminal record.
-To apply, you must wait 3 years (misdemeanor) and 5 years (felon) from the disposition date.
+- An expungement erases your entire Connecticut state criminal record.
+To apply, you must wait 3 years (for a misdemeanor) or 5 years (for a felony) from the disposition date.

-- Provisional – does not erase your criminal record.
-But, it might make it easier to get a job.
-A provisional pardon makes it illegal for an employer to refuse to hire you just because of your record.
+- A provisional pardon or Certificate of Employability (COE) does not erase your criminal record, but having one might make it easier for you to get a job.
+A provisional pardon or COE makes it illegal for an employer to refuse to hire you just because of your record.

 How do I ask for a pardon?